 Finally, try not to take the complaint personally.
 A complaint does not mean you are a bad doctor.
 It does not negate all the good work you have done in your life.
 It does not make you a bad person.
 Remember, each one of us at some point in our career has had at least one complaint, and some of us many more.
 This is more about the system we are working in rather than any personal failing on the individual.

 NHS Digital.
 (2018).
 Data on written complaints in the NHS, 2016-17 - NHS Digital. [online] Available at: https://digital.nhs.uk/data-and-information/publications/statistical/data-on-written-complaints-in-the-nhs/data-on-written-complaints-in-the-nhs-2016-17 [Accessed 29 Apr.
 2018].

 Mental Health still a Taboo for medical professionals https://www.theguardian.com

 The Practitioner Health Programme will be holding a conference exploring the impact of complaints and other issues on 4th and 5th October 2018, at Royal College of General Practitioners.
 The First International Conference, Wounded Healer. http://www.healthcareconferencesuk.co.uk/practitioner-health-summit

-The NHS Practitioner Health Programme is an awarding winning service find out more at http://php.nhs.uk/
+The NHS Practitioner Health Programme is an awarding winning service set up for doctors and dentists with mental illness, find out more at http://php.nhs.uk/